 - Limited to 40 items per instructor.

-- Items not on permanent reserve are removed and re-shelved or returned to the instructor at the end of the semester.
+- Items are removed and re-shelved or returned to the instructor at the end of the semester.

 - Unclaimed personal copies become the property of the library and may be discarded.